helisfreitas/my-delivery-quarkus/my-delivery-registration/README.md

 ```shell script
 ./mvnw compile quarkus:dev
 ```
+Swagger UI is available in dev mode only at <http://localhost:8080/swagger-ui/index.html>

 > **_NOTE:_**  Quarkus now ships with a Dev UI, which is available in dev mode only at <http://localhost:8080/q/dev/>.
+> **_NOTE:_**  The deafult port is 8080 but can modify in application.properties

 ## Packaging and running the application